 Next, Pastor Brian went first sharing his story as it pertains to race, and declared that although progress as been made, Dr. Martin Luther King would still have a dream.

-To conclude this first installment of The Gospel & Race, we clarified several reasons why we will continue to talk about race as a church moving forward.
+To conclude this first installment of The Gospel & Race, we clarified several reasons why we will continue to work toward being a church that reflects God's heart for all nations as we move forward together.

-Just a few months later, our conversation on race came to the forefront once again in the wake of the murders of Ahmaud Arbery, Breonna Taylor and George Floyd.
-Megan Johnson bravely led us in time of reflection and repentance in regard to racism.
+Just a few months later, our conversation on race came to the forefront once again in the wake of the murders of Ahmaud Arberry, Breonna Taylor and George Floyd.

 As we approached Juneteenth, we celebrated the resiliency of black joy, and reflected on God's call to walk in true freedom...together.